DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 **The $1/\sqrt{\ell}$ term** is the second generalization step.
 It says that with more source classes, the average geometry seen on the observed source classes better reflects the geometry of the full population of classes $\mathcal D$.
 This is exactly the term that lets the argument extend to unseen target classes.

+**The $\min_{i\neq j}|\mu_f(\tilde S_i)-\mu_f(\tilde S_j)|$ term** is the minimum pairwise distance between the empirical source class means in feature space.
+It captures the worst-case separation between classes: the larger this quantity is, the easier it is to distinguish classes by nearest-center classification, and the stronger the transfer guarantee becomes.
+Under neural collapse, the class means become more uniformly and maximally separated, which makes this term large.

 So the theorem mirrors the conceptual story: many samples per class let you generalize from training points to the source-class distributions, and many source classes let you generalize from seen classes to unseen classes.

 ### Why neural collapse helps

 Neural collapse improves both parts of the geometry.
 It shrinks within-class variability, which reduces the CDNV numerator.
 And under NC2, the class means become maximally separated, which enlarges the denominator.
 In the ideal ETF geometry, the class centers are as far apart as possible given their norm.
 So neural collapse is not merely correlated with transfer.
 It improves exactly the quantity that appears in the bound.

 ### Why this works in the true few-shot regime